ekala-project/eka/README.md

 - **Source Code Management (The Atom Protocol):** This is the foundational layer, concerned with the verifiable, decentralized distribution of _source code_.
 Its ambition is to be a universal, language-agnostic standard.

 - **Artifact Build System (Nix / Eos):** This is the backend, responsible for taking locked source dependencies and producing a final software artifact.
-The long-term vision is for this to be handled by **Eos**, a distributed build scheduler that can orchestrate builds across multiple machines for maximum efficiency.
+The long-term vision is for this to be handled by **Eos**, a distributed build scheduler that will eventually power Eka's evaluation backend.

 `eka` is the package manager that bridges these two layers.
 Its primary expertise is managing _source code_ dependencies to produce a locked set of inputs.
 However, it is also a package manager in the traditional sense, as it will communicate with the build system (`Eos`) to build, fetch, and install the final _artifacts_, providing a seamless experience for developers.

-## The Ekala Ecosystem
+### The Ekala Ecosystem

 This work is centered on four core components, which will eventually be unified into a single monorepo: